maboyu0424/Casestudy/README.md

 # Casestudy
 hello to our project!

-Our group name:XXX
+  Our group name:Ibnu

 AND

-Our group got member:
+Our group got members:

 MA BOYU 1711575